 A-Maths (Additional Mathematics)

-- Optional but required for JC Science stream
+- Optional but strongly recommended for JC H2 Mathematics

 - Covers: Advanced algebra, Calculus, Trigonometry, Geometry